brynickson/aplc_optimisation/_build/html/_sources/workflow.rst.txt

 where "File organization" indicates the location within which the survey results and intermediate products are stored; and the boolean provided after
 "All Input Files exist?", "All drivers exist?" and "All solutions exist" indicate whether the input mask files, drivers and solutions already exist, respectively.

-Inspect the output products
+Inspect the products
 ------------------------------
+Input mask files
+'''''''''''''''''
-When a design survey is run, the program will first determine whether the relevant input (aperture and lyot stop) mask files, corresponding to the provided input parameters, already exist in the 'input_files_dir'.
-If these files already exist, the program will provide the following output "All input files exist?
-True", and the program will continue using the previously created files.
-Else, the program will call the correct input file generation script, before continuing.
+Once launched, the script first runs a "check" routine to verify whether the necessary static input files defining the telescope aperture and lyot stop masks, according to the input file parameters set, are in place.
+If they do not, the program will call the corresponding input file generation script.

+Output products
+''''''''''''''''
+Once the survey is executed, the following output products are written to disk: a re-usable python driver script storing the parameters and file organization defined in the launcher script and in turn calls the optimizer (stored in `drivers_dir`); an automatically produced file that contains a record of events while the optimizer runs (stored in `log_dir`); the optimized apodizer solution (stored in `solution_dir`); and a PDF of the analysis products (in `analysis_dir`).